GigalightGuy/Blade/README.md

     $<$<CONFIG:MINSIZEREL>:BLADE_RELEASE>)
 ```

 - Now generate the cmake project, build it and run

+# Documentation

 # Core